Anshuloo7/Zendesk-Ticket-Viewer-App/README.md

 `npm install`

-5. Go to config.js File and change the subdomain, username & password as token (Optional)
+5. Go to config.js File and change the subdomain, username & password (Optional)

 6. Run the following command to run the application